robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-07-13 20:45:06 UTC
+**Last Updated:** 2025-07-13 21:21:58 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Visitors should check back later; the webcam feed will be restored once maintenance is complete.
+**Recommendation:** Visitors should check back later; the live feed will be restored once maintenance is complete.
-**Technical Note:** The status image indicates a gray background with red text stating \
+**Technical Note:** The image indicates a gray background with red border and text, confirming the system is in maintenance mode and not streaming at this time.

+**Blog Summary:**
+Our panda cam is temporarily offline for maintenance.
+We appreciate your patience and look forward to sharing adorable panda moments again soon!

 ---